mdsol/marathon_cookbook/README.md

 Chef 11.4.0+

-This cookbook also assumes you will be running a zookeeper cluster in for production use of Mesos and Marathon.
-If you omit zookeeper attributes the cookbook does default to the Marathon zookeeper for test scenarios.
+This cookbook also assumes you will be running a zookeeper cluster for production use of Mesos and Marathon.
+If you omit zookeeper attributes the cookbook does default to the internal Marathon zookeeper for test scenarios.

-Marathon is a [Dropwizard] application therefore this cookbook exposes some Dropwizard specific attributes.

 The following cookbooks are dependencies: